Registration

 For this application, you will need the following items to upload to your online form:

-Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)
+1. Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)

-Canadian Criminal Record Check (dated within the last 6 months)
+2. Canadian Criminal Record Check

-• Local police or RCMP office – original criminal record check document must be mailed or dropped off in person at the College office.
+• Local police or RCMP office – An original criminal record check document must be mailed or dropped off in person at the College office.

-• Online criminal record checks from com(no original document needed).
-Once you receive your results, you can share them through the www.mybackcheck.com website to the College’s account (New Brunswick College of Pharmacists).
+• Online criminal record check from MyBackCheck.com (no original document needed).
+Once you receive your results, you can share them through the MyBackCheck website to the College’s account (New Brunswick College of Pharmacists).

-Letter of Standing
+3. Letter of Standing

-• A letter of standing must be requested from all Pharmacy Regulatory Authorities (PRA) where the applicant was previously licensed.
+A letter of standing must be requested from all Pharmacy Regulatory Authorities (PRA) where the applicant was previously licensed.
 It must be received directly from the PRA.

-Proof of personal professional liability insurance as a Pharmacy Technician
+4. Proof of personal professional liability insurance as a Pharmacy Technician

-• Minimum amounts required for insurance:
+Minimum amounts required for insurance:

 • $1 million per occurrence